 - Direct Charges and/or Special Assessments

 Additional fees or outstanding city debts may be added to your property tax bill by other city departments.
-Contact the appropriate department (listed below) directly for further information:
+Contact the appropriate department, listed on your bill, directly for further information.
+View list of Special Assessments.

 - Total Due